Rhibro/docker-compose-intro/README.md

 Here is the link to the permanent Staging URL: https://red-hill-0844a3903.1.azurestaticapps.net/ This link should be shared with stakeholders and product owners because it is more stable.
 The url preview is temporary and is mainly for code reviews.

+# Tool Choice

+I chose Vercel for my production environment due to its seamless integration with GitHub, which allows for automatic deployments from my repository.
+Vercel's optimization for modern frontend frameworks ensures that my application performs efficiently.
+The global CDN enhances load times, and the ease of use provides a great developer experience.
+The ability to preview deployments before merging changes also facilitates better collaboration and quality assurance.